Learn / Blog / Article

-Click maps: using them to optimize your website
+Click maps: how to use them to optimize your website (and why you should)

 People can't use a website without clicking a mouse somewhere or tapping on a mobile device.
 Those clicks and taps help them navigate pages and find the products, services, or information they’re looking for.

 But do YOU, as a website designer, marketer, or business owner, know exactly where your visitors click and tap?
 And do you know how to use that information to build a better website and experience?